VenVen

 Worth saying out loud: after the 2025 HoneyBook price hike, a real slice of users did not migrate to another CRM.
 They downshifted to spreadsheets plus Stripe payment links plus a free e-signature tool, and called the savings the raise.
 For low-volume operators the math is honest.

 A Google Sheet for the quote math, a Stripe payment link for the deposit, a DocuSign or HelloSign for the contract, a separate calendar for the gigs.
 It is free, it is flexible, and it works right up until it does not.
-The pattern is consistent: the spreadsheet breaks around the 30 to 50-event mark.
+Eventually the sheet stops keeping up.
 Symptoms are quoting the same drink at two different prices in the same week, losing track of a permit renewal, pricing a gig off last year milk cost, and ending up with eight tabs named "pricing-final-v4-REAL.xlsx" with no one sure which is live.

 Switch to a real tool when a stale formula has cost you money once.
 Until then, sheets are fine.